Stay moving despite osteoarthritis by learning safe joint movements, setting your home up for easy access and embracing gentle movement exercises.

 - Try to use other parts of your body if you have pain in certain joints.

-To rest your hands, back, and neck:
+Sometimes you will feel like you just need a break.
+To rest your hands, back and neck:

 - Keep knives sharp, so you don’t have to use too much pressure to chop food.